-Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Subject of Decision: Closure / cessation of Service Service closure - Learning Disability Day Services (i.e. services affected) Corvios closure - Learning Disability Day Corvios Is this a review of a decision?
+Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Significant management decisions which could have an adverse or controversial impact on the delivery of services or achievement of agreed targets losure / cessation of Service Subject of Decision: (i.e. services affected) Service closure - Learning Disability Day Services Is this a review of a decision?
 If so, what was the date of the original decision?
 Yes, original decision date was 23/03/2020.
 Key decision?
-If so have Democratic Services been notified?
-Yes - it will be significant in terms of its effects on communities living or working in an area comprising two or more electoral divisions in the county area.
+If so Yes - it will be significant in terms of its effects on have Democratic communities living or working in an area Services been notified? comprising two or more electoral divisions in the county area.
 Decision Taken (specify precise details, including the period over which the decision Closure of building based Day Centres for people with a Learning Disability with effect from 5pm on 23/03/2020. will be in place and when it will be (further) reviewed): This will mean the closure of DCC run day centres for people with a day service and advice to PVI services that operate in large groups using a building base to close.
 Other PVI day services that operate in small groups outside and through one to one activity with personal assistance are not at this time being advised to close.
 Review process Decision is subject to a minimum of fortnightly review by SMT and Cabinet Member, being reported to Cabinet Member on a fortnightly basis.
 Reasons for the Decision (specify all reasons for taking the decisions including where necessary reference to Council In order to adhere to Government guidance, we need to close our day centres for people with a learning disability and avoid bringing groups of people together in a closed indoor environment where social distancing may not be able to be effectively maintained.